This article is contributed by Murad Bushnaq, Founder and CEO of Morweb.

 4. Use social media as a fundraising tool

 Both your website and social media profiles can help you pull in online donations for your cause.
-And when you combine your efforts using both of these tools, you can boost the support your organization is receiving.
+By leveraging both of these tools together, you can boost the support your organization is receiving.
 To do so, you’ll need to encourage both your social media followers and website visitors to use the online giving tools hosted on your website.

 Here are a few ideas for getting started:

-- Set up a Facebook fundraiser that leads supporters to your online donation page.
+• Set up a Facebook fundraiser that leads supporters to your online donation page.
 Facebook is an excellent platform for online crowdfunding.
 Because Facebook handles payment processing fees, 100% of the money raised goes directly to your organization.
-For the Facebook fundraiser, your supporters will use Facebook Pay, but make sure to include a link to your donation page on your fundraising page to encourage additional contributions after the campaign ends.
+For the Facebook fundraiser, your supporters will use Facebook Pay, but make sure to include a link to your donation page on your fundraising page to encourage additional contributions after the campaign ends and even sign up for monthly giving.

-- Share information about how to increase impact on your social media profiles.
-Donors love to find easy ways to make more of a difference in the causes they care about.
-Often, the only thing holding them back from doing so is a lack of information.
-You can bridge this information gap by posting about ways that donors can easily give more.
-For example, if you partner with a matching gifts software vendor to embed a matching gifts database on your donation page, you might write a blog post about matching gifts and share it with your donors so they can take advantage of their employers’ corporate philanthropy efforts.
-Similarly, you could share information about your monthly giving or planned giving programs.
+• Share information about how to increase impact on your social media profiles.
+Post on social media about ways that donors can easily give more.
+For example, if you partner with a matching gift company to embed a matching gifts database on your donation page, you can create a related social media post.
+In your post, you could discuss how to check whether you qualify for matching gifts and share it with your donors so they can take advantage of their employers’ corporate philanthropy efforts.

 The Gist